 Using the Speech Blubs app is an example of structured screen time.
 Structured screen time is good for your child and their development.
 Unstructured screen time is not.

-There is plenty of alternatives to unstructured screen time that are not only better for your child’s development but which aid in its continued development.
+There are plenty of alternatives to unstructured screen time that are better for your child’s development, and which aid in its continued development.

 You can do the following:

 - Talk with your child using open-ended questions which prompt them to say more than one word at a time